 Visitors to Washington Park, including the Portland Japanese Garden and Portland International Rose Test Garden, should plan for limited parking options in September.
 The next step in the Washington Park Reservoir Improvement Project requires the Portland Water Bureau to close roads and some street parking in the area to restore hillsides that were modified during construction of the new reservoir.
 Easy access to parking is available using Washington Park's free shuttle service.

 Southwest Sacajawea and Sherwood boulevards will be closed to pedestrians, bicyclists, and drivers from Tuesday, Sept.
-7 to Friday, Oct.
-1, 2021.
+7 to Thursday, September 30, 2021.
+The road will re-open after 2:00 p.m. on Thursday.
 The Water Bureau will remove support walls that are no longer needed to stabilize the hillsides near the project.